Welcome to the culture book, the book about us at Thatsup!

 Now it sounds like we live in a digital reality.
 Everything doesn’t have to happen digitally, we can talk to each other IRL as well.
 After all, we basically sit next to each other every day.

 General monthly meetings happen once a month.
-Our CEO, Adam, gives a monthly presentation of all the most important things that have happened since last meeting, what's happening in the various teams and a run-through of our most important KPIs.
+Our CEO, Adam, gives a monthly presentation of all the most important things that have happened since last meeting and a run-through of our most important KPIs.
+Each team also tells what they have going on and did during the month.
 The presentation is also sent out to anyone who can't attend in person or digitally.
 We also eat a yummy breakfast together! 😋

 Regular team meetings take place in each team; how often depends on the team.
 Whether it's daily or fortnightly, we meet to follow up and plan.